China turns to Islamic finance to expand economic clout

 China wants to build stronger trade ties with Asian countries under its "One Belt, One Road" strategy to rebuild Silk Road trade links with Asia and Europe.

-The network will include the world's main centres of Islamic finance, the Middle East and Southeast Asia, where sharia-compliant assets account for as much as a quarter of total banking assets.
+The network will include the world's main centers of Islamic finance, the Middle East and Southeast Asia, where sharia-compliant assets account for as much as a quarter of total banking assets.

 "With 'One Belt, One Road', (Chinese) state-owned enterprises and private companies are now more willing to explore Islamic finance," said Hong Kong-based Ben Ping Chung Cheung, Asia Pacific head of consultancy Shariah Advisory Group.